Seth Rollins: World Heavyweight Champion (2023–2024)

 At Crown Jewel on November 4, Rollins retained the title against Drew McIntyre.
 On the November 6 episode of Raw, after retaining the World Heavyweight Championship against Sami Zayn, a brawl ensued between Rollins, Zayn, Cody Rhodes, Jey Uso, and The Judgment Day (Balor, Priest, "Dirty" Dominik Mysterio, and JD McDonagh).
 Adam Pearce came out to declare a WarGames match between the eight men at Survivor Series.
 McIntyre was later added to the match, joining forces with The Judgment Day, while a returning Randy Orton joined Rollins' team.
 At the event on November 25, Rollins' team defeated McIntyre and the Judgment Day.
 Rollins then retained his title against Uso on the December 4 episode of Raw, McIntyre in a rematch at Day 1 on January 1, 2024, and Jinder Mahal on the January 15 episode of Raw.
 The following week, Rollins announced that he would be out of action due to an MCL injury.
 On the March 4 episode of Raw, Rollins announced that he was medically cleared to compete again and would team up with Rhodes against Roman Reigns and The Rock in the main event of Night 1 of WrestleMania XL on April 6, but they were defeated.
 The next night, Rollins lost the World Heavyweight Championship to McIntyre, ending his reign at 316 days.
 However, he appeared later that night during the main event to help Rhodes defeat Reigns.
-After WrestleMania XL, Rollins underwent surgery to repair a torn meniscus in his knee and would be out of action for an unknown amount of time.
+After WrestleMania XL, Rollins underwent surgery to repair a torn meniscus in his knee.